 with your doctor.

 Discuss driving privileges with your doctor, as each case and state requirements differ.
+Discuss with your doctor the safety of swimming and the safety of performing various work activities before proceeding with them.

 In some people, especially children, a strict diet rich in fats and low in carbohydrates may help lessen the number of seizures.